Real Option Pricing using Quantum Computers: Preliminaries

 \subsubsection{Simulation of sample paths of the underlying price}

-For the simulation of the sample paths, there exist several numerical methods for solving the associated SDE.
-To illustrate the whole procedure we will use hereon the Euler-Maruyama method as an example.
+For the simulation of the sample paths followed by the underlying asset price, there exist several numerical methods for solving the associated SDE \eqref{eq:Ito_process}.
+In order to illustrate the whole procedure we will use hereon the Euler-Maruyama method as an example.
 The application of the Euler-Maruyama scheme to the general SDE (\ref{eq:Ito_process}) leads to the expression \cite{pironneau}:

 where $Z$ is the standard normal random variable, i.e. with mean equal to $0$ and variance equal to $1$, and $\Delta t$ is the time step that is considered in the numerical method.
-In this case, $\Delta t=(T-t)/M$, $M$ being the number of time steps, $T$ the maturity date and $t$ the initial time.
+Moreover, $\Delta t=(T-t)/M$, $M$ being the number of time steps, $T$ the maturity date, $t$ the initial time and $t_j = t + j\Delta t$ with $j=0,\ldots,M$.
 By using Equation \eqref{eq:euler_maruyama}, it is straightforward to produce samples of $S_T$, starting from a value of $S_t$ at time $t$.
-More precisely, we proceed as follows: \begin{itemize} \item Start with an initial point $S_t$. \item Draw a sample of the standard normal random variable $Z$. \item Compute $S_{t+\Delta t}$ from the random sample generated in the previous step. \item Repeat the previous process, starting from the previously calculated value, until a sample of $S_T$ is obtained. \end{itemize}
+More precisely, we proceed as follows: \begin{itemize} \item Start with the initial point $S_t$. \item Draw a sample of the standard normal random variable $Z$. \item Compute a sample of $S_{t+\Delta t}$ from the random sample generated in the previous step. \item Repeat the previous process, starting from the last calculated value, until a sample of $S_T$ is obtained. \end{itemize}